fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.17.6 =
+Fixes a bug that prevented the plugin from uninstalling properly.
+Changes tested up to version number to 6.7.1.

 = 14.17.5 =
 Fixes a bug where adding a new vehicle in Classic Editor would not show all appropriate passenger vehicle meta boxes.
 Fixes a bug that caused two plugin update notices for Inventory Presser add-ons in the plugins list.